inbo/whip/docs/implementation_guidelines.md

 ## Remarks

 ### Order
-Testing some of these specifications do rely on the presence or properties of other specifications, e.g. the interpretation of a `numberformat` is only possible if the appropriate type is present, as defined by a `type` specification.
-Instead of implicitly deriving this information (i.e. automatically testing for a number data type when  a `min`, `max` or `numberformat`), this should be explicitly defined by the user by adding a `type` specification.
+Testing some of these specifications do rely on the presence or properties of other specifications.

 The priority in the order of testing the different specifications, is as follows:

-**empty > type > other specifications**
+**empty > other specifications**

-The `if` and `delimitedvalues` specifications are providing an environment fr which the specification need to be tested multiple times (taking into account this order for the individual tests):
+The `if` and `delimitedvalues` specifications are providing an environment for which the specification need to be tested multiple times (taking into account this order for the individual tests):
 * `if: First, the testing of the condition (does the *if* condition apply?) and secondly - if true - , the evaluation of the conditional specification of the term itself
 * `delimitedvalues`: The defined specifications is evaluated for each of the individual terms as split by the delimiter, taking into account the order for each test individually.